Samsung/LPVS/doc/quick-start-guide-and-build.md

 Before building _LPVS_ from source code, ensure that you have the following prerequisites installed:

 - SCANOSS Python package by following the [guidelines](https://github.com/scanoss/scanoss.py#installation).

-Install it using the command:
+  For installing SCANOSS on Ubuntu 2023.04, Fedora 38, Debian 11, etc. or later versions of mentioned OSes please follow the note at the end of the paragraph otherwise install it using the command:
   ```bash
   pip3 install scanoss
   ```